Frequently Asked Questions

 Since there is no residual protection with Cryonite, how can you be sure you contacted every insect?

 Typically Cryonite is not intended to be used as a stand-alone product.
-For instance, if you were to go into a commercial kitchen and use nothing but Cryonite against German roaches you could greatly reduce the population of roaches, but some would likely remain and reproduce.
+For instance, if you were to go into a commercial kitchen and use nothing but Cryonite against german cockroaches, you could significantly reduce the population of roaches, but some would likely remain and reproduce.

 Repeating a Cryonite application in addition to the following would institute a minimally invasive and incredibly effective pest control process: